ssatyal/notes/readme.md

 ## installation instructions
 None!
-The app is hosted on github pages at: https://ssatyal.github.io/notes/ It runs using the AngularJS library.
+The app is hosted on github pages at: https://ssatyal.github.io/notes/ ..It runs using the AngularJS library.

 ## methodology
 For this app I initially suffered from scope creep and wanted to add a bunch of functionality.
 I almost over-complicated it and decided to strip out things I didn't think were necessary for the requirements (ex. having a show page for each of the notes instead of everything living on one page).